srcward/wardic-bot/public/terms-of-service.md

 ## Acceptance of Terms

 By inviting, accessing, or using this Discord bot ("wardic"), you agree to be bound by these Terms of Service ("Terms").
-If you do not agree with these Terms, you must not use the bot ("wardic").
+If you do not agree with these Terms, you must not use the bot.

 Use of the bot is also subject to Discord’s Terms of Service and Community Guidelines.